OutSystems/docs-odc/src/eap/getting-started/intro.md

 In ODC Studio, every time you publish changes you can click the preview link in the **TrueChange** tab.

 In ODC Portal, go to the app details and click **View app**.
 Web apps run in the browser.
-ODC shows the preview of the mobile app in the browser as well, and lets you see how your app looks with a different screen size of orientation.
+ODC shows the preview of the mobile app in the browser as well, and lets you see how your app looks with a different screen size or orientation.
 To preview the mobile app on a device, to see how the app works natively on the hardware, [create a mobile package](../building-apps/mobile/creating-mobile-package.md) and install it on your device.

 ## Access ODC Studio